Conversation vs prompt refinement in agent-to-agent coordination

 The tradeoff

 Prompt refinement is cleaner for the callee.
 Each invocation gets a fresh lexically scoped frame without the accumulated debris of the initial misframing, the question, and the correction.
-The refined prompt is more compact than the conversation transcript that includes the misunderstanding and its resolution.
+The refined prompt is a compressed handoff artifact: it preserves what mattered from the exchange without carrying the whole trace forward.

 Prompt refinement is more work for the caller.
 The caller must: parse the sub-agent's question, formulate the answer, integrate it into a revised self-contained prompt, and re-dispatch.
 This is genuine coordination work that conversation avoids.